<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>To learn more about Max Lucado visit his website at:<br />

-http://<a href="https://maxlucado.com/about-max/" target="_blank" rel="noopener">www.maxlucado.com/about</a>/</p>
+<a href="https://maxlucado.com/about-max/" target="_blank" rel="noopener">https://maxlucado.com/about/</a></p>

 <p><strong>FURTHER READING</strong></p>

-<p>The post <a href="https://thoughtsaboutgod.com/blog/max-lucado-jungle/">It&#8217;s a Jungle Out There!</a> appeared first on <a href="https://thoughtsaboutgod.com">Thoughts About God</a>.</p>
+<p>The post <a href="https://thoughtsaboutgod.com/blog/ml_make-friends-with-whatevers-next/">Make Friends with Whatever’s Next</a> appeared first on <a href="https://thoughtsaboutgod.com">Thoughts About God</a>.</p>

 ]]></content:encoded>